To all members of the Humber and University of Guelph-Humber community,

 As we experience colder temperatures and snow in the coming weeks, we would like to share information about the impact of severe weather and/or campus closure on college operations in response to the ongoing COVID-19 pandemic.

 Only in-person classes and assessments being held on campus will be affected by inclement weather and (physical) campus closure.
-Inclement winter weather is not expected to impact current online courses and activities, or most faculty and staff who are working from home.
+Inclement winter weather is not expected to impact current online courses, or faculty and staff who are working from home.

 All online classes and assessments will continue regardless of weather conditions or if Humber campuses are closed due to severe weather.
 In the event that inclement weather affects online class delivery, (such as a power outage or internet disruption), the college will assess the impact on online classes and will confirm if they are to continue as scheduled.

-If in-person classes or assessments are cancelled due to severe weather/campus closure, the professors impacted by the closure will contact their students to make alternate arrangements for coursework, as required.
+If any in-person classes or assessments are cancelled due to severe weather/campus closure, the professor of that class will contact their students to make alternate arrangements for coursework.

 Employees who regularly work on campus, and who are unable to attend campus due to severe weather/campus closure should contact their supervisor.